Belmont School Caters for a wide range of needs including:

 - They present other significant needs that require sustained specialist interventions, therapies and teaching approaches that can be more appropriately delivered within a complex needs school

-- They have a statement of SEN, an EHC plan or are under assessment for a plan
+- They have an EHC plan or are under assessment for a plan

 The LA will: